F0lak/dm_open_ref/ref/skin/main.md

 A container for other controls.
-The Main control takes two forms+ a window or a pane.
+The Main control takes two
+forms: a window or a pane.

 A window exists independently and can be moved around on the screen.
 A pane has to be used within another